Greg Ross

 Ross believes Opella is a genuine market-maker with promising opportunities in North America.
 He also says the company can leverage its strengths by showcasing what makes it special.

 Being small compared with its competitors makes Opella increasingly able to adapt to the ever-changing market, and for Ross, speed is the key to the company’s success.
-“Today our industry is changing at the speed of TikTok, so we need to move quickly and respond to consumer needs and trends.”
+“Our industry is changing at the speed of TikTok and our ability to keep pace will be our competitive advantage.”

 Aligning Market Needs with Organic Growth